Horses in East Asian warfare: China

 There were horse-driven chariots of the Shang (c.
 1600 – c.
-1050 BC) and Zhou (c.
-1050 – 256 BC) periods, but horseback riding in China, according to David Andrew Graff, was not seen in warfare prior to the 4th century BC.
+1050 BCE) and Zhou (c.
+1050 – 256 BCE) periods, but horseback riding in China, according to David Andrew Graff, was not seen in warfare prior to the 4th century BC.

 King Wuling of Zhao (340 BCE-295 BCE), after realizing the advantages of light cavalry warfare over that of the heavy and cumbersome chariots, instituted reforms generally known as "胡服骑射" (wearing of the Hu-nomadic people's attire, and shooting arrows from horseback), which greatly increased the combat-effectiveness of the army of Zhao.

 Although mounted archers represented an initial tactical advantage over Chinese armies, the Chinese learned to adapt.
 Conservative forces opposed change, which affected the proportional balance amongst cavalrymen, horse-drawn chariots and infantrymen in Chinese armies.

 The benefits of using horses as light cavalry against chariots in warfare was understood when the Chinese confronted incursions from nomadic tribes of the steppes.

 Feeding horses was a significant problem; and many people were driven from their land so that the Imperial horses would have adequate pastures.
 Climate and fodder south of the Yangtze River were unfit for horses raised on the grasslands of the western steppes.

 The Chinese army lacked a sufficient number of good quality horses.
 Importation was the only remedy but the only potential suppliers were the steppe-nomads.
 The strategic factor considered most essential in warfare was controlled exclusively by the merchant-traders of the most likely enemies.

-The Chinese used chariots for horse-based warfare until light cavalry forces became common during the Warring States era (402–221 BC); and speedy cavalry accounted in part for the success of the Qin dynasty (221 BCE–206 BCE).
+The Chinese used chariots for horse-based warfare until light cavalry forces became common during the Warring States era (402–221 BCE); and speedy cavalry accounted in part for the success of the Qin dynasty (221 BCE–206 BCE).

 The Chinese warhorses were cultivated from the vast herds roaming free on the grassy plains of northeastern China and the Mongolian plateau.
 The hardy Central Asian horses were generally short-legged with barrel chests.
 Speed was not anticipated from this configuration, but strength and endurance are characteristic features.

-During the Han dynasty (206 BC–220 AD), records tell of a Chinese expedition to Fergana (in present-day Uzbekistan) and the superior horses which were acquired.
+During the Han dynasty (206 BCE–220 CE), records tell of a Chinese expedition to Fergana (in present-day Uzbekistan) and the superior horses which were acquired.
 The horses were acquired for military use and for breeding.